anz-io/SatCoin/README.md

 * **`ProofOfReserve.sol`**: A contract for on-chain transparency.
 It allows the project owner to record and manage Bitcoin reserve data, such as transaction hashes and balances, providing a public proof of the assets backing SatCoin.

+* **`SatCoinNFT.sol`**: A contract for a dynamic, on-chain generated NFT collection.
+It features a secure, signature-based minting process where a backend signer authorizes each mint, preventing unauthorized creation.
+The contract supports different NFT types with unique images and traits, which are dynamically assembled and returned as a Base64 encoded JSON in the tokenURI.

 ### Libraries

 * **`MathLib.sol`**: A simple library for fixed-point arithmetic, used for precise calculations within the `Teller` contract.